German job vacancies hit record high in first quarter

 Gross domestic product data due on Friday is expected to show a rise in quarterly growth to 0.6 percent in the first quarter from 0.4 percent in the final three months of last year.

-Incentives they offer include above-inflation pay hikes, subsidised meals and on-site nurseries, and flexible working conditions beyond the statutory minimum.
+Incentives they offer include above-inflation pay hikes, subsidized meals and on-site nurseries, and flexible working conditions beyond the statutory minimum.

 To counter the shortage, German companies have also designed training schemes for young people from other European states including Hungary, Romania, Bulgaria and Spain, where youth unemployment is high.